How to Get from Galway to Aran Islands

 Inis Oírr

 Inis Oírr (pronounced “in-ish ear”) is pretty small, and you can walk around it in just a few hours.
-There are some small villages with nice pubs where you can eat lunch, and some beaches with turquoise-coloured water (Ballybunion beach and Kilkee beach.)

-Also be sure to check out the Plassey Shipwreck, which is a rusting old ship stranded on the bay, and the 15th century O’Brien’s Castle (not to be confused with the one at Cliffs of Moher.)
+Also be sure to check out the Plassey Shipwreck, which is a rusting old ship stranded on the bay, and the 15th-century O’Brien’s Castle (not to be confused with the one at Cliffs of Moher.)

 Inis Meáin